mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 the server and the last is the GTID sequence number.

 This parameter has no effect in the traditional mode.
-If this parameter is defined, the replication will start from the implicit GTID that the master first serves.
+If this parameter is defined, the replication will start from the implicit GTID that the primary first serves.

 #### `server_id`

 The
 [server_id](https://mariadb.com/kb/en/replication-and-binary-log-system-variables/#server_id)
-used when replicating from the master in direct replication mode.
+used when replicating from the primary in direct replication mode.
 The default value is 1234.

 #### `source`